Safe Housing Environment

 - Most residence halls have common areas.
 Will those spaces be open to students?

 Common spaces will be open, but access to these spaces may be limited based on social distancing guidelines and other guidance from public health officials.
-Public health guidance may evolve throughout the academic year and as a result access to common spaces may change and spaces could be closed for periods of time as directed by health officials.
+Public health guidance may evolve throughout the academic year and as a result access to common spaces may change and spaces could be closed for periods of time.
 Maximum capacity for each space will be posted.
 Common spaces, such as lobbies and lounges in residence halls will be disinfected and sanitized on a regular basis, paying special attention to high touch areas.
-Signs will be posted in common spaces outlining guidelines for access and use, including social distancing.
+Signs will be posted in common spaces outlining guidelines for access and use, including social distancing and face coverings.
 Information will also be posted on the University’s webpage.

 - Some students will be assigned living arrangements with shared bathroom facilities and common areas such as kitchens.
 Will the University clean and disinfect the bathrooms and shared spaces during the year?